conestack/cone.app/docs/source/setup.rst

 *cone.auth_wild_domain*
     Default: ``True``.
 An auth_tkt cookie will be generated for the wildcard domain.

+*cone.auth_impl*
+    UGM implementation to use for authentication and principal authorization.
+    If not set, only ``cone.admin_user`` is available.
+It's recommended to avoid setting a global superuser via ini file for live deployments.
+    ``cone.auth_impl`` is not considered at any place in cone.app.
+This is left to the UGM implementation creating application hook callback.

 *cone.plugins*
     List of eggs plugging to ``cone.app``.
 Plugins are included by invoking the